AlmuraDev/ServerContent/ContentLoader.md

 # Raindrop #
 The purpose of this file is to give an explaination of each functionality of the content loader that exists within Almura.
-Through out the history of Almura there has been a 3 different version in which we implemented the content loader.
+Through out the history of Almura there has been a 3 different versions in which we implemented the content loader.
 The first version was on the Spoutcraft platform.
 The second implemenation was within the Minecraft 1.7.10 environment running on top of Cauldron.
 The third implementation was build upon Minecraft 1.12.2 and SpongeForge.

 The current base directory structure is:
 * `2.5` - Almura 2.5 Rediscovered